Elmwood, Providence, Rhode Island: Demographics

-The neighborhood remains one of the most ethnically, culturally, and racially diverse in the city.
-As of March 2007, 56.7% of the population was Hispanic, 23.3% Black or African-American, 23.6% White (10.5% Non-Hispanic White), 9.3% Asian, and 1.8% Native American.
-70% of children under the age of six spoke a language other than English as their primary language.

-Median family income rates were well below the citywide average.
-Nearly 28% of families lived below the poverty line while nearly 17% received some form of public assistance.
-Nearly one in four children had been exposed to high amounts of lead, mostly from lead paint in older homes.
+For census purposes, the Census Bureau classifies Elmwood as part of the Census Tract 2.
+This neighborhood had 6,408 inhabitants based on data from the 2020 United States Census.

+The racial makeup of the neighborhood was 6% (387) White (Non-Hispanic), 9.1% (586) Black (Non-Hispanic), 2.9% (185) Asian, 1.1% (70) from some other race or from two or more races.
+Hispanic or Latino of any race were 80.8% (5,180) of the population.
+62.8% are foreign born, with most foreign born residents originating from Latin America (87%).

+The median age in this area is 47.1 years old.
+Family Households made up 84% of the population, and the average household (family and non-family) had 2.3 persons living there.
+51% of the population was married.
+Out of the 2,892 vacant and non-vacant housing units, 43% were owner occupied, and 57% renter occupied.
+The average house was worth $358,600, which is slightly higher than the average in Providence.
+15.2% of residents are below the poverty line.

 Government

 At the municipal level of government, most of Elmwood is within Ward 9, though the area of Elmwood north of Potters Avenue falls within Ward 11.
 Carmen Castillo and Mary Kay Harris represent Wards 9 and 11, respectively, in the Providence City Council.
 Both are Democrats.

 At the state level, nearly all of Elmwood falls within Rhode Island House District 11, with the exception of the area of Elmwood which lies west of Elmwood Avenue to the south of Columbus Square, which is in House District 10.
 Grace Díaz serves as the state representative for District 11; she was first elected in 2004.
 Scott Slater serves as the state representative for District 10; he was first elected in a special election in November 2009.
 All of Elmwood falls within Rhode Island Senate District 2; Elmwood is represented by Ana Quezada, who was elected to the seat in 2016.

 At the federal level, all of Elmwood falls within RI Congressional District 1.
 David Cicilline, first elected in 2010, currently fills that seat.